 As the number of Canadians at risk of cancer and other chronic diseases continues to grow, so does the need for health professionals to deliver effective disease prevention and screening recommendations.

-To improve cancer and chronic disease prevention and screening for cardiovascular disease, diabetes, colorectal, breast, and cervical cancers and their associated lifestyle factors in patients 40-65 years of age.
+To improve cancer and chronic disease prevention and screening for cardiovascular disease, diabetes, osteoporosis, and colorectal, breast, cervical, prostate and lung cancers and their associated risk factors in patients 40-69 years of age.